This post may contain affiliate links. Please see my disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Bake Doughnuts – Bake doughnuts just until the tops are set and spring back to the touch, about 9 minutes.
-Turn doughnuts out onto a wire rack to cool completely (if necessary, use a small spatula to gently loosen doughnuts from the pan).
+Bake donuts just until the tops are set and spring back to the touch, about 9 minutes.
+Turn out onto a wire rack to cool completely (if necessary, use a small spatula to gently loosen donuts from the pan).

-Chocolate Glaze – This easy chocolate glaze comes together quickly in the microwave.
-Combine chocolate chips, salt, heavy cream, and unsalted butter in a microwave-safe bowl.
+The chocolate glaze comes together quickly in the microwave.
+Combine semisweet chocolate chips, salt, heavy cream, and cubed unsalted butter in a microwave-safe bowl.
 Heat in 20-second bursts, stirring until chocolate is completely melted and glaze is smooth and glossy (about 1 minute total).

-Glaze Doughnuts – Dip doughnut tops in glaze and let set on a wire rack before serving.
-If desired, top doughnuts with chocolate sprinkles or flaky salt.
+Dip donut tops in glaze and let set on a wire rack before serving.
+Top with chocolate sprinkles or flaky salt!

 Print